 I just wanted to thank you for a great website.
 Let's just say you have enlightened me and my family to a point of clear dog thinking.
-I have watched the DW and read many two of his books.
-It is refreshing to read someone else's works who mirror Cesar's Way and explain it in words that, at least I can absorb even better.
+I have watched the DW and read many of his books.
+It is refreshing to read someone else's work who also believes in natural dog behavior and explains it in words that I can absorb even better.
 Thank you again.

 This is the best dog site I have ever come across.
 I appreciate the breed profiles, and how you have included the positive and negative aspects of the breed.
 I also appreciate the articles on dog behavior.
 I have not found a better source for information on dogs anywhere.

 I would like to say I believe that your site should be a mandatory read prior to anyone owning a dog.